Achieve RBT Certification in NJ: A Step-by-Step Guide

 3. Create a BACB account: Register on the BACB website to manage your application and track your progress.

-5. Pay the application fee: The fee is usually about $50, but overall expenses for obtaining RBT credentials can vary from $200 to $1,000, including additional charges such as the exam fee and background check.
+5. Pay the application fee: The fee is usually about $50, but overall expenses for obtaining can vary from $200 to $1,000, including additional charges such as the exam fee and background check.

 6. Schedule and take the exam: Once your application is approved, you can schedule your exam through Pearson VUE, which consists of 85 multiple-choice questions.